 I eventually created a new plugin from scratch called ACF Image Aspect Ratio Crop which operated on the basis of aspect ratio instead of pixel size.
 The plugin was first released in 2018.
 It was meant to be an alternative to the original plugin but since there haven’t been any updates to the plugin for 3 years (as of 2020) and the plugin does not function correctly in the latest ACF versions, ACF Image Aspect Ratio became de-facto plugin for cropping images Advanced Custom Fields.

 I still owe a lot to the original plugin – how this plugin operates is very much inspired by it.

 Because so many people were using the plugin, many people wanted more options like using a pixel size instead of an aspect ratio so I implemented this feature into the plugin.

 Originally, due to an oversight, the plugin did not have the height and width fields set as required in the field admin so some people were actually using the field as a free crop field by not specifying these fields.
 I got some backlash after I later set the width and height to required.
 Because of this unexpected use case, the feature was later added to the plugin in an official capacity.

 Because of how the WordPress permission system works, the plugin did not support this use case out of the box.
 However, because this feature was so highly sought after, I spent some time implementing front-end image crop using the WordPress REST API and it was released in plugin version 5.0.0.

 As of December 2020, ACF Image Aspect Ratio Crop has been downloaded over 68 000 times and is being used on over 10 000 active WordPress sites, including some high-profile ones.
-Thanks to the community, it’s been translated into 7 different languages (special thanks for Email Tool Reviews for contributing the Russian translation).
+Thanks to the community, it’s been translated into 7 different languages.
 This is my most popular plugin and it has been undoubtedly a success.
 I will continue updating it so it will be compatible with future versions of WordPress and Advanced Custom Fields.